tsividis/vgdl/fMRI_README.md

 This branch has code for human game play in an fMRI setting and EMPA theory induction based on replay of the human-generated state-action sequence.

+Also see [resources](https://docs.google.com/document/d/1l9FNjAWZ5R8nJztV9XdIffFbE5X26x9kqAZ4JHUlV-s/edit) doc for pointers to other stuff.

 Python setup
 ------